Floorp-Projects/Floorp/browser/docs/AddressBar.rst

              // RESULT_SOURCE.*, that can be returned by the model.

     // Properties added by the Model.
+    autofillValue; // {string} the text value that should be autofilled in the
+                   // input, if any.
     preselected; // {boolean} whether the first result should be preselected. results; // {array} list of UrlbarResult objects. tokens; // {array} tokens extracted from the searchString, each token is an